-Harris Poll.
-Louis Harris and Associates (www.harrisinteractive.com) conduct polls on various topics, either face-to-face, by telephone, or by the internet.
-In one survey on health trends of adult Americans conducted in 1991 they contacted 1,256 randomly selected adults by phone and asked them questions about diet, stress management, seat belt use, etc. One of the questions asked was "Do you try hard to avoid too much fat in your diet?"
-They reported that 57% of the people responded YES to this question, which was a 2% increase from a similar survey conducted in 1983.
+Example 1.1 Harris Poll.
+Louis Harris and Associates1 conducts polls on various topics, either face-to-face, by telephone, or by the Internet.
+In one survey on health trends of adult Americans conducted in 1991, surveyors contacted 1256 randomly selected adults by phone and asked them questions about diet, stress management, seat belt use, and so on.
+One of the questions asked was "Do you try hard to avoid too much fat in your diet?"
+Harris reported that 57% of the people responded Yes to this question.
 The article stated that the margin of error of the study was plus or minus 3%.